State-of-the-Art Periorbital Distance Prediction and Disease Classification Using Periorbital Features: Methods

 \subsection{Comparison to PeriorbitAI}

-The open-source code and weights for PeriorbitAI were obtained.
-The source code was modified to have all measurements initialized as 0 to prevent the algorithm from stopping in the event of failed prediction.
-All testing data was cropped to include the nose and forehead and resized using bilinear interpolation as described in the original paper.
-8. PeriorbitAI was then run on all of our testing datasets (Table \ref{tab:tab-1}).
-All anatomic measurements were calculated using the same methodologies described in Van Brummen et. al. to permit fair comparisons.
+The open-source code and pretrained weights for PeriorbitAI were obtained for benchmarking purposes.
+The source code was modified so that all measurements defaulted to zero in the event of failed predictions, allowing the pipeline to continue execution without interruption.
+As described in the original publication \cite{van_brummen_periorbitai_2021}, all testing images were cropped to include the nose and forehead and resized using bilinear interpolation prior to inference.

-The percentage of images that failed analysis for any given measurement was recorded along with the MAE compared to distances from human annotations.
-For all measurements, MAE for both our models as well as PeriorbitAI was computed using only images successfully analyzed by PeriorbitAI.
-For example, if PeriorbitAI failed to predict right MRD 1 on a certain patient, the resulting ‘0’ value would be excluded from the PeriorbitAI analysis, and this patient’s right MRD 1 would also be excluded from the MAE computation of our models for comparison purposes.
+PeriorbitAI was then applied to all testing datasets (Table \ref{tab:tab-1}).
+Anatomic measurements were computed using the same procedures described in Van Brummen et al., ensuring consistency across comparisons.
+For each measurement, we recorded the proportion of images that failed to yield a valid output.
+To ensure fairness, mean absolute error (MAE) for both our models and PeriorbitAI was computed only on images where PeriorbitAI produced a valid prediction (Equation \ref{mae}).
+For example, if PeriorbitAI failed to compute right MRD 1 for a particular image, that image was excluded from the MAE calculation for both models.
+This approach ensured that comparison metrics were based on identical subsets of evaluable cases.